How it works

 Whilst dogs are welcome, most hotels charge extra.
 A dog supplement of £25 per dog per night is therefore charged.
 Your choice of hotel may need to be changed to use dog-friendly hotels.
 We will advise you of this.
 The charge includes transfer of a dog bag each day, so that your best friend can enjoy their favourite bowls as well as food and treats.
 If your dog eats fresh food (as opposed to dried food) we can keep these stored in our freezer and have it dropped off in your dog bag each day.

 The price is inclusive of one 20kg bag per person.
 Enter number of bags here so we know if there are additional bags being carried.
-For parties of 2 bags or more, we will apply a discount of £5 per bag.

 This is the day before you start to walk as we assume you will stay in accommodation the night before you start to walk.
 So, if your walk starts Monday, your start date is Sunday.